Skip to main content

 graphLoader (function, optional)

 Custom loader that converts raw data into a Graph.
-Defaults to the bundled JSONLoader, which expects {nodes, edges} collections.
+Defaults to the bundled JSONLoader, which accepts arrays of edges or {nodes, edges} collections and automatically synthesizes missing nodes.
+Graph instances are no longer normalized by the loader—pass them directly to data.

 engine (GraphEngine, optional)